 - Put dessertspoonfuls of the mixture on to buttered baking sheets, about 2.5cm/1in apart to allow room for spreading.
 You’ll need to press these pretty firmly together.

 - Bake in batches for 8-10 mins until golden.
 Transfer to a wire rack to cool – be gentle when you do and they have the tendency to fall apart though the crumbs are delicious!

 There are lots of variations on this recipe but I like this one – more than sweet enough and lovely and rich.
-They go down a treat with a coffee or a mocha if you’re so inclined!
+They go down a treat with a coffee or a cup of tea if you’re so inclined!

 Give them a try and let me know how you get on.